Uwy/Waifuized-Time-Lapsed-Digital-clock/README.md

 ## How to install

-Go to wallpaper engine project folder
+1. Go to wallpaper engine project folder
 ```bash
 cd {Steam library path}\SteamApps\common\wallpaper_engine\projects\myprojects
 ```

-Clone this repo
+2. Clone this repo

 ```bash
 git clone https://github.com/Uwy/Waifuized-Time-Lapsed-Digital-clock.git
 ```

-And you're done, pretty much
+3. Start wallpaper engine and select this one and you're done, pretty much

 ## How to change the background